9th8/up-to-date-real-world-haskell/11-testing-and-quality-assurance.md

 So this property will only hold for non-empty lists.
-QuickCheck, thankfully, comes with a full property writing embedded language, so we can specify more precisely our invariants, filtering out values we don\'t want to consider.
+QuickCheck, thankfully, comes with a full property writing embedded language, so we can specify more precisely our invariants, filtering out values we don't want to consider.
 For the empty list case, we really want to say:
 *if* the list is non-empty, *then* the first element of the sorted result is the minimum.
 This is done by using the `(==>)` implication function, which filters out invalid data before running the property: